 Furthermore, the risk of accidental contamination or injury from these materials cannot be eliminated, and there is also a risk that such contamination previously has occurred in connection with one of our facilities or in connection with one of the companies we have purchased.
-In the event of such an accident, or contamination we could be held liable for any damages that result and any related liability could exceed the limits or fall outside the coverage of our insurance and could exceed our resources.
+In the event of such an accident or contamination, we could be held liable for any damages that result and any related liability could exceed the limits or fall outside the coverage of our insurance and could exceed our resources.
 We may not be able to maintain insurance on acceptable terms or at all.

-We may experience difficulties implementing our new global enterprise resource planning system
+We may experience difficulties implementing our new global enterprise resource planning system.

 We are engaged in a multi-year implementation of a new global enterprise resource planning system to improve our operational efficiency.
-The ERP is designed to accurately maintain our financial reporting data and provide information to our management team important to the operation of the business.
-Our ERP has required, and will require, the investment of significant human and financial resources.
-The implementation of this new ERP system involves numerous risks, including disruption to our normal accounting procedures and internal control over financial reporting, inaccuracies in the conversion of electronic data, difficulties integrating the systems and processes, additional costs to continue to refine the system's functionality, and disruption of our financial reporting process.
+The ERP system is designed to accurately maintain our financial reporting data and provide information to our management team important to the operation of the business.
+Our ERP system has required, and will require, the investment of significant human and financial resources.
+The implementation of this ERP involves numerous risks, including disruption to our normal accounting procedures and internal control over financial reporting, inaccuracies in the conversion of electronic data, difficulties integrating the systems and processes, additional costs to continue to refine the system's functionality, and disruption of our financial reporting process.
 We may not be able to successfully implement the ERP without experiencing significant delays, increased costs, or other difficulties.
 Any significant disruption or deficiency in the design or implementation of the ERP could adversely affect our ability to estimate supply chain needs, plan production requirements, process orders, ship product, send invoices and track payments, fulfill contractual obligations, accurately forecast sales, or otherwise operate our business, all of which could negatively impact sales and profits.
+Even though a significant portion of the Company is running on our new ERP system as of December 31, 2014, we will continue to face similar risks in implementing our ERP system within the remaining sites as we continue to maintain multiple legacy ERP systems.